About the Survey Flow

 - Navigate to the Survey tab.

 - Click the dropdown next to Person authentication field to choose the field you’d like participants to enter for authentication.
-This can be an email address or metadata.
+This can be UniqueID, Email, or any participant metadata.
+We recommend you use UniqueID since all participants will have a unique value for this field.

 Qtip: The person field used for authentication needs to contain unique values for each participant, such as an employee ID number.
 If you authenticate based off of a common value, like department, the contacts with duplicate values will not be able to authenticate.